jhuynh226/Monochrome-Dots-WIN-UW/README.md

    git clone https://github.com/jhuynh226/Monochrome-Windows-Rice.git

-3. Each tool should have its own configuration directory under your user profile
-- **Komorebi config files are stored directly in the user profile by default (not inside .config)
+3. Each tool should have its own configuration directory under your user profile -Komorebi config files are stored directly in the user profile by default (not inside .config)

 5. Place respective config files from git clone into each tool's directory